The new year is almost upon us, and you know what that means…

 Improving conversions on your existing calls can be broken down into a few steps:

-Communicate with people through their preferred communication method
+Communicate through your lead’s preferred communication method.